Add a Feedback Widget to Your Web App

 That’s It

 Two minutes from npm install to a working feedback widget in your app.
-Feedback lands in Loupe with screenshot, URL, and context — ready to triage, link to a Linear issue, or forward to GitHub.
+Feedback lands in Loupe with screenshot, URL, and context, ready to triage.
+If you want it routed straight to Linear or GitHub Issues, flip the auto-push toggle in your project settings.
+See the GitHub bug-reporting flow for the full integration.

 If you’re building something and want to close the feedback loop between your users and your team, this is the fastest way to get started.